 And watch closely toward the end of the song as Elvis shows his approval of the orchestra and background vocals.
 Elvis definitely had this crowd mesmerized by this performance.

 That didn't really happen until I turned thirteen in 1957.
-By then I had seen all of Elvis' current movies (3) and bought or borrowed (and rarely returned) all of his 45's.
+By then I had seen all of Elvis' current movies at the time (3) and bought or borrowed all of his 45's.
 Over fifty years later I still have many of Elvis' 45's and LP's.....and my ducktail haircut.

 Elvis' songs were the coolest I'd ever heard and it wasn't long before I even tried to dress like him.
 Pin-stripped & tear drop pattern shirts, flashy sparkle shirts, loud colors, and pants that were so tight at the ankles they nearly cut off the blood circulation.

 We called them pegged pants.
 Between the brightly colored shirts, the pegged pants, and the ducktail haircut I just knew I couldn't be anything but cool!